A compactification of outer space which is an absolute retract

+\paragraph*{Characteristic sets of elements in a very small $F_N$-tree.} The {\it characteristic set} $\text{Char}_T(g)$ of an element $g\in F_N$ in an $F_N$-tree $T$ is its axis if $g$ is hyperbolic and its fixed point set if $g$ is elliptic.
+When $T$ is very small, the characteristic set of a nontrivial elliptic element is a closed interval (possibly a point).
+An important observation for us is that if characteristic sets of $g$ and $h$ intersect in more than a point in $T$, then the same is true in a neighborhood of (the homothety class of) $T$ in $\overline{CV_N}$.

 \paragraph*{Morphisms between $F_N$-trees and a semi-flow on $\overline{CV_N}$.} A \emph{morphism} between two $F_N$-trees $T$ and $T'$ is an $F_N$-equivariant map $f:T\to T'$, such that every segment $I\subseteq T$ can be subdivided into finitely many subsegments $I_1,\dots,I_k$, so that for all $i\in\{1,\dots,k\}$, the map $f$ is an isometry when restricted to $I_i$.
-A morphism $f:T\to T'$ is \emph{optimal} if in addition, for every $x\in T$, there is an open arc $I\subseteq T$ around $x$ on which $f$ is one-to-one.
+Notice in particular that every morphism is $1$-Lipschitz.
+A morphism $f:T\to T'$ is \emph{optimal} if in addition, for every $x\in T$, there is an open arc $I\subseteq T$ containing $x$ in its interior on which $f$ is one-to-one.
 We denote by $\mathcal{A}$ the space of isometry classes of all $F_N$-trees, and by $\text{Opt}(\mathcal{A})$ the space of optimal morphisms between trees in $\mathcal{A}$, which is equipped with the equivariant Gromov--Hausdorff topology, see \cite[Section 3.2]{GL07}.
 The following statement can be found in \cite[Section 3]{GL07}, it is based on work of Skora \cite{Sko89} inspired by an idea of Steiner.